Plains All American Pipeline L.P. (PAA) Shares Decline Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Plains All American Pipeline L.P.
-(PAA) is $15.69, which is $2.1 above the current market price.
-The public float for PAA is 451.48M and currently, short sellers hold a 3.63% of that float.
-On April 27, 2023, PAA’s average trading volume was 4.16M shares.
+The average price point forecasted by analysts for Plains All American Pipeline L.P.
+(PAA) is $15.79, which is $2.35 above the current market price.
+The public float for PAA is 451.48M, and currently, short sellers hold a 3.63% ratio of that float.
+The average trading volume of PAA on May 01, 2023 was 3.99M shares.

 PAA’s Market Performance

-PAA’s stock has seen a -0.38% decrease for the week, with a 8.85% rise in the past month and a 4.24% gain in the past quarter.
-The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.65% for Plains All American Pipeline L.P.
-The simple moving average for the past 20 days is 1.06% for PAA’s stock, with a 8.94% simple moving average for the past 200 days.
+PAA’s stock has seen a -2.12% decrease for the week, with a 4.62% rise in the past month and a -0.46% fall in the past quarter.
+The volatility ratio for the week is 1.80%, and the volatility levels for the past 30 days are at 1.63% for Plains All American Pipeline L.P.
+The simple moving average for the past 20 days is -0.69% for PAA’s stock, with a 7.49% simple moving average for the past 200 days.

 Analysts’ Opinion of PAA